A note on Teissier problem for nef classes: Abstract

 \section{Abstract}

 Teissier problem aims to characterize the equality case of Khovanskii-Teissier type inequality for $(1,1)$-classes on a compact K\"ahler manifold.
 When each of the involved $(1,1)$-classes is assumed to be nef and big, this problem has been solved by the previous works of Boucksom-Favre-Jonsson \cite{BFJ}, Fu-Xiao \cite{FX} and Li \cite{Li17}.
 In this note, we shall settle the case that the involved $(1,1)$-classes are just assumed to be nef.
+We also extend the results to some settings where some of the $(1,1)$-classes are not necessarily nef.
 By constructing examples, it is shown that our results are optimal.
-The similar idea can be applied to characterize the equality case of Alexandrov inequality on mixed discriminant.
-We also extend the results to the case when some of the $(1,1)$-classes are not necessarily nef.